Send Your Taste Buds to Italy With This Saffron Risotto Recipe

 So go ahead and indulge yourself.
 Treat yourself.

-Round up your ingredients and enjoy our saffron risotto as a main course or a side dish with this recipe for Pork alla Milanese.
+Round up your ingredients, get a small cutting board ready and grab a sharp chef's knife, Santoku knife, utility knife or even a paring knife for some light chopping and enjoy our saffron risotto as a main course or a side dish with this recipe for Pork alla Milanese.

 About the Author

 Launie Kettler is a food writer and photographer who lives in a suburb of Burlington, VT.
 She cooks big food in a small kitchen, and her husband and cats are tolerant of the fact that she plays the same Wilco and Son Volt albums over and over while pontificating about the beauty of cumin.
 Launie is the co-author of The Everything Mediterranean Slow Cooker Cookbook and her recipes have been featured in Where Women Cook, Fresh Magazine, and on Salon.
 You can follow her adventures on Instagram @teenytinykitchenvt and on her blog at TeenyTinyKitchen.com.